sphis-Sinco/True-Progression/PATCHNOTES.md

     - Crafted with 6 Iron Ingots, 2 Iron Nuggets and 1 Diamond
 - Diamond Armor Smithing Recipe (Iron to Diamond)
 - Diamond Tools Smithing Recipe (Iron to Diamond)
+- Iron Trap
+    - Hurts any entity on it 3 times as a Copper Trap
+    - Custom Death Messages
+        - player was Caught in a Iron Trap
+        - player was slain by attacker using item whilst caught in a Iron Trap
+        - player was Caught in a Iron Trap whilst trying to escape attacker
 ## Removed
 - Diamond Armor Crafting Recipe
 - Diamond Tools Crafting Recipe